vibeus/vibe-website/content/blog/top-office-monitors-of-2021/index.md

 ## Before you go

 The kind of monitor you decide on will depend heavily on the features you are looking for and the type of usage.
-[Vibe](https://vibe.us/) offers smart-software integrated interactive whiteboards for remote collaboration.
+[Vibe](https://vibe.us/) offers smart software integrated interactive whiteboards for remote collaboration.
 Vibe boards can also function as a 55” touchscreen monitor, connecting wirelessly or via HDMI cord.

-***How can Vibe help increase your efficiency and productivity?*** [Check out the Vibe board](https://vibe.us/hardware/)***!***

 ----------

-[Vibe](https://vibe.us/) offers a collaborative solution combining an interactive digital whiteboard and innovative smart software. **Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions** by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas! **Collaborate today with Vibe.**
+[Vibe](https://vibe.us/) offers a collaborative solution combining an interactive digital whiteboard and innovative smart software.
+Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas.
+Collaborate today with Vibe.

+Looking for the latest in interactive whiteboard technology?
+[Check out Vibe today!](https://vibe.us/order/)